 Once students have decided on an area of study, their advisors will guide them toward courses in that area and advise them on how to fulfill university and college requirements.
 Students can change their advisor if they change their major or if they find a different advisor with interests more similar to their own.
 The change is made through the department or through the Office of Undergraduate Programs and Services.

 Students are encouraged to seek advice from university faculty, staff, and their peers in addition to their assigned advisor.
 There are many people on campus who are willing and able to help students; however, it is the student's responsibility to seek advice.

 The College of Agricultural and Life Sciences maintains career services for its students and alumni.
-The Career Services Office, 116 Agricultural Hall, brings job and internship openings to the attention of students; assists with development of credentials for use in job interviews with business and industry representatives; arranges interview schedules for a large number of employers; assists undergraduates with developing internship programs; and conducts workshops on interview and job hunting skills.
-Career Services sponsors two annual career and internship fairs, one in the fall semester and one in the spring semester, for students to learn about career opportunities.
+The Career Services Office, in 116 Agricultural Hall, brings job and internship openings to the attention of students; assists with development of credentials for use in job interviews with business and industry representatives; arranges interview schedules for a large number of employers; assists undergraduates with developing internship programs; and conducts workshops on interview and job hunting skills.
+Career Services sponsors two annual career d internship fairs, one in the fall semester and one in the spring semester, for students to learn about career opportunities.
 Many seniors make job commitments before graduation as a result of interviews conducted on the campus during the school year.
 Students are encouraged to register with the Career Services Office early in their undergraduate program.
 See CALS Career Services for more information.